HelloWorld-er/Twenty-Four-Puzzle/README.md

 Before you begin, make sure you have the following installed on your system:

-1. **Node.js**: The JavaScript runtime environment.
+- **Node.js**: The JavaScript runtime environment.
 You can download it from [nodejs.org](https://nodejs.org/).
-2. **npm**: The Node package manager, which comes with Node.js.
-Ensure you have the latest
+- **npm**: The Node package manager, which comes with Node.js.
+Ensure you have the latest If you have **Node.js** and **npm**, you can skip step 1 and step 2.

 ### Instructions

-3. Download and install the latest version of Node.js from the [official Node.js website](https://nodejs.org/).
+1. Download and install the latest version of Node.js from the [official Node.js website](https://nodejs.org/).
-4. Verify the installation by running the following commands in your terminal:
+2. Verify the installation by running the following commands in your terminal:
    ```sh
    node -v
    npm -v
    ```
-5. Download the zip or tar.gz file in the [release](https://github.com/HelloWorld-er/Twenty-Four-Puzzle/releases) section
+3. Download the zip or tar.gz file in the [release](https://github.com/HelloWorld-er/Twenty-Four-Puzzle/releases) section
-6. open the folder in terminal
+4. open the folder in terminal
-7. run the following code in terminal
+5. run the following code in terminal
   ```sh
   npm install
   ```
-8. bundle the app locally
+6. bundle the app locally
    ```sh
    npm run tauri build -- --bundles dmg
    ```